Christian Arroyo Player Props: Red Sox vs. Phillies

-Christian Arroyo -- hitting .450 in his past 10 games -- will be in action for the Boston Red Sox against the Philadelphia Phillies, with Bailey Falter on the hill, on May 6 at 7:15 PM ET.
+Christian Arroyo -- with a slugging percentage of .652 in his past 10 games, including three extra-base hits -- will be in action for the Boston Red Sox against the Philadelphia Phillies, with Taijuan Walker on the hill, on May 7 at 1:35 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Phillies.
+In his last appearance, he had two hits (going 2-for-4 with a double and two RBI) against the Phillies.

 Christian Arroyo Game Info & Props vs. the Phillies